Poor White Trash

 Poor White Trash is a crime-comedy film directed by Michael Addis.
 The film was released on June 16, 2000, and was distributed jointly by Hollywood Independents and the Xenon Group.
 The film stars an ensemble cast of actors, including Jaime Pressly and others, most of them before they became famous.
+The film was filmed in Benton and Du Quoin, Illinois; many extras in the film were local residents of the towns.

 Plot

 Mike Bronco believes a degree from Southern Illinois University Carbondale is a ticket out of life in a trailer park.
 He is determined to rise above his humble southern Illinois roots and broken home to become a clinical family therapist.
 His best friend, Lynard "Lennie" Lake, has a simpler vision for the future.
 He is a firecracker enthusiast whose notion of the American dream is trucking school.

 One day, fun-loving Lennie convinces the serious-minded Mike to shoplift "Near Beer" and enjoy a carefree afternoon of kicking back.
 The seemingly harmless exploit snowballs into an exploding Vega (an ill-conceived distraction), injuring store owner Ken Kenworthy and enraging his aggressive son Rickey.
 The two offenders land in Jackson County Court and Mike's dreams of an exodus to the middle class and Lenny's trucking career are threatened.
 As this transpires, Mike's mother, Linda Bronco, finds she has plenty to contemplate beyond paying rent.
 She still grapples with how her youthful indiscretions cost her a career in nursing; her would-be Pro-Wrestler husband, Jim, abruptly leaves and she loses her job at a local nursing home.
 Although her life's burdens hit Linda hard, Hell will freeze over before she allows the worst to befall Mike and Lenny.
 Even with no money at their disposal, the Broncos and Lennie believe at first that it will take a competent, sober lawyer to keep Mike's record clean and college-ready.

 Next, the boys devise an ironic solution: a few trailer burglaries to raise the money to hire lawyer Ron Lake, Lennie's oily, turquoise-laden, ex-con grandfather, to take their case.
 When Linda catches the boys in the middle of a burglary, she steadfastly resolves to help them out, provided their spoils will finance Mike's college tuition.